nelimee/deltakit/docs/guide/getting_started.md

 stim_circuit = circuit.as_stim_circuit()
 ```

-which is then easy to visualize:
+which is then easy to visualise:

 ```{code-cell} ipython3
 stim_circuit.diagram(type="timeline-svg")